How you can offer trips and everything you need to know

 - Your TripMates should be with you from the beginning to the end of the trip.
 Of course, a TripMate may join the group late or leave early.
 This causes a lot of work for you.
 If you want to travel with as many different travelers as possible, simply split your trip by offering three shorter trips.

 - We recommend trips between one and four weeks long.
 Of course, you can also offer longer or shorter trips.
 However, on short trips it's difficult to get to know your TripMates well and long trips can be exhausting even for experienced travelers.
-Trips that are longer than 28 days need to be split up or changed to a Post.
+Trips that are longer than 28 days need to be split up.

 - A complete program is exciting.
 However, keep in mind that you're on vacation, so plan some time for relaxation and as a buffer if something doesn't go as planned.